 The nursery recognises that parents are the most important educators of young children and we aim to share information and work closely with parents in order to support this.
 All parents are welcome to work in the group with the children, to help with fundraising and to join the committee.

 The nursery aims to have regard to the DfEE Code of Practice on special educational needs and also to the guidelines supplied to voluntary and private providers of pre-school education.
 We welcome and actively promote inclusive practices, celebrate diversity and provide appropriate learning opportunities for all children.
 The specialist expertise of an appointed Key Practitioner in Inclusion, ensures the needs of individual children are met.

 Helmingham Primary School

 We have a close working partnership with Helmingham Primary School and, by arrangement with them, share certain equipment and facilities, including the school hall.
+From September 2019 we will be merging our preschool provision with the school to become a new early years unit attached to the school providing education for children from aged 3 years old.
 A strong positive liaison with the school exists and forges a natural link that makes the eventual move to full time education much smoother and possibly less stressful than it otherwise might have been.
 Regular visits by the Reception teacher to meet the children mean those children who will eventually attend Helmingham School get to know her well in advance of their formal 'Rising Five' visits.

 Click here to download a copy of the Parents' Guide to the Early Years Foundation Stage Framework.